Secondary MQTT Format Guide for Enterprise Devices

 Sensedge Mini

-Using the Kaiterra Enterprise Configuration Tool, connect to your Sensedge Mini in order to set up your Secondary MQTT settings.
+Using the Kaiterra Enterprise Configuration Tool, connect to your Sensedge Mini to set up your Secondary MQTT settings.

 kaiterra/device/history/+